ichcha-m/cophescan-paper/README.md

  - sim01_cophe_extract_lbf.R

-    Summary statistics simulated using https://github.com/chr1swallace/cophescan-manuscript-sim-summary-data/ and available in figshare
+    Summary statistics simulated using https://github.com/chr1swallace/cophescan-manuscript-sim-summary-data/ and available in figshare: *link coming soon*.

     Process these files and extract log Bayes factors (SuSIE and ABF) using CoPheScan.

  - sim02_collate_prepare_data_mcmc.R

     Collate data from all files generated using sim01_cophe_extract_lbf.R as input to the hierarchical model.
-[The files files_for_sim.RData, sim_data.RData and sim_effect.RData (in sim_processed.tar.gz) are available in figshare]
+[The files files_for_sim.RData, sim_data.RData and sim_effect.RData (in sim_processed.tar.gz) are available in figshare (*link coming soon*)]

  - sim03_run_cophe_mcmc_full.R